Flight CV19: Omicron lands at Hawke's Bay's Airport

 If symptoms were to develop, they should get a test and stay at home until they receive a negative test result.

-They immediately got a test and self-isolated with their family.
-Results of that test were positive for Covid-19, and while it hasn't been confirmed, it is expected the case will be Omicron.
+That person immediately got a test and self-isolated with family.
+Results of that test were positive for Covid-19, and while it hasn't been confirmed, it is expected to be Omicron.

 While at the airport earlier that week, the staff member had been following all safety protocols, including wearing a mask, sanitising and social distancing, and at that time did not feel unwell.